hkaranjule77/WebCrawler/README.md

 # WebCrawler
-Surfs Internet and storess a copy of a web page
+Surfs Internet and stores a copy of a web page